 The Ngaliwurru and Nungali People applied for a determination of compensation for the economic loss, non-economic loss and pre-judgment interest in relation to acts by the Northern Territory Government over an area where the Ngaliwurru and Nungali People held non-exclusive native title.

 In determining economic loss, Mansfield J started on the premise that the value of non-exclusive native title is less than the market value of that freehold land.

-In determining the discount from the freehold value, Mansfield J found it necessary to arrive at a value which gave effect to the nature of the rights, and in considering the non-exclusive rights as a real impediment to other interests and the few practical restrictions on the rights, made an intuitive calculation and valued compensation at 80% of the freehold value.
+In determining the discount from the freehold value, Mansfield J found it necessary to arrive at a value that gave effect to the nature of the rights.
+In considering the non-exclusive rights as a real impediment to other interests and the few practical restrictions on the rights, made an intuitive calculation and valued compensation at 80% of the freehold value.

 As such, the applicant was awarded $512,400 in compensation for the economic value of their extinguished native title rights.

-With respect to pre-judgment interest on this amount, Mansfield J held that although it was open to the court to award compound interest, simple interest should be paid because the evidence indicated that the applicants would not have commercial use of the money to justify compound interest.
+With respect to pre-judgment interest on this amount, Mansfield J held that although it was open to the court to award compound interest, simple interest should be paid.
+The evidence indicated that the applicants would not have commercial use of the money to justify compound interest.
 As such, $1,488,261 was awarded in interest.

 With respect to non-economic loss, or “solatium” for the “hurt feeling” for the loss or diminution of traditional attachment to the land, Mansfield J accounted for the impact of the acts on the Dreaming, the broader impairment of native title rights and the impact on the applicant’s spiritual connection including a failed responsibly to care for country, and awarded $1.3 million.